 Many people get hurt in relationships.

-Your partner can sense your unease.
+A partner senses your unease.

 You love and trust that family member with all your heart.

-Sure they can.
+Sure they do.